dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-03-31-dear-bitcoiners.md

 marathon, not a sprint.
 And it might be one of many marathons.

 > One of the facts of history is that battles do not stay won.
-Those that matter have to be waged again and again."
+Those that matter have to be waged again and again.
 >
 > <cite>[Stanley Knowles]</cite>